enviroprogrammer/udemy-ios-bootcamp/Clima/README.md

 * Learn to use Grand Central Dispatch to fetch the main thread.
 * Learn to use Core Location to get the current location from the phone GPS.

+### How to use
+In Clima > Model > WeatherManager.swift, insert your API key from OpenWeatherMap: https://openweathermap.org/ into the URL.
+Afterwards, run the app on an iOS device or one of the iOS simulators.

 ### Condition Codes
 ```
 switch conditionID {